dar7an/sportmonksoracle/README.md

 This application is a zero knowledge oracle ([`zkOracle`](https://minaprotocol.com/blog/what-are-zkoracles)) for Sportsmonks' Cricket API version 2.0.
 It securely transports off-chain cricket data on-chain, enabling its use in zero-knowledge applications ([`zkApps`](https://minaprotocol.com/zkapps)) on the Mina Protocol.

+Shoutout to Sportsmonks for providing me free access to their API for the duration of this project ❤️

 ## Example

 A deployed Vercel domain can be accessed through [`https://sportmonksoracle.vercel.app`](https://sportmonksoracle.vercel.app)